oracle-livelabs/apex/apex-workflows/running-the-app/7-running-the-app.md

   ![navigate to doctors app made easy](./images/monitor-appt.png " ")

-2. Click on the **Doctor Appointment Workflow for Patient Rajesh** entry and observe the Workflow Details Popup.
+2. Click on the **Workflow for Patient Rajesh** entry and observe the Workflow Details Popup.

     - Workflow is waiting at "Raise Appointment Request" Activity.